-La Jolla Shores Beach has over 1 mile of sandy beach and is located between the Scripps Institute of Oceanography and La Jolla Shores Hotel at 8300 Camino Del Oro, in La Jolla, California.
+La Jolla Shores Beach has over 1 mile of sandy Beach.
+It is between the Scripps Institute of Oceanography and La Jolla Shores Hotel at 8300 Camino Del Oro in La Jolla, California.

 Discovering La Jolla Shores Beach

-This beach, due to its calm waters is an ideal area for swimming or learning how to surf.
-Additionally, there is also a boardwalk attached to the beach, which makes biking, skating, and jogging favorite activities here as well here.
+Due to its calm waters, this Beach is ideal for swimming or learning how to surf.
+Additionally, a boardwalk is attached to the Beach, which makes biking, skating, and jogging popular activities here.

-There is a large parking lot with 350 spaces is available at this location, but I suggest that you come early, or you will have to find parking in the residential areas.
+There is a large parking lot with 350 spaces available at this location, but I suggest you come early, or you will have to find parking in the residential areas.

 Lifeguard stations are open here from 9 am to dusk.

-Let us now take a look at what La Jolla Shores Beach has to offer you!
+Let us now look at what La Jolla Shores Beach offers you!

-As I have mentioned previously, the calm waters here are ideal for families with small children.
+As I have mentioned, the calm waters here are ideal for families with small children.

-During a low tide here, is an excellent time to go walking on the shore.
+It is an excellent time to walk on the shore during a low tide here.
 I especially like looking for shells on this beach.

-On this day we ran into a gentleman that was explaining how to make the proper sand castles.
+On this day, we ran into a gentleman explaining how to make the proper sandcastles.
 I am serious when I say that you never know what you might see here at La Jolla Shores Beach!
 Every visit is different.

-Now that we have a general overview of La Jolla Shores Beach, let us now get into some deep explanations on why I love this beach so much, shall we?
+Now that we have a general overview of La Jolla Shores Beach, let us get into some deep explanations on why I love this Beach so much, shall we?